andrewisen-tikab/sej/README.md

 ## Tests

-Testing is done locally with `cypress`.
+E2E testing is done locally with `cypress`.
+Unit tests are done with `vitest`.

 ## Development